ICHR News and Announcements

 Reinstating the TIAA Retirement Contribution

 Over the past year, the college’s ability to implement initiatives related to being an employer of choice has been challenged by declining enrollment revenue and unanticipated costs associated with the pandemic.
 However, our commitment to maintaining competitive salaries and benefits for faculty and staff remains unchanged.
 While the recently approved FY22 budget does not include an annual increment, we are reinstating the retirement contribution match at 5% effective July 1, 2021 for those employees with elective deferral contributions of at least 5%.
+The match is made on a per pay period basis.
+If you do not contribute in the pay period, there is no match in that pay period.
+There is no annual true-up provision.
 The college remains committed to doing everything we can to increase the match over the next two to three budget cycles.
 While our overall salaries remain market competitive, annual increments are also deemed critical to include in future budget cycles.

 In the meantime, the college is working to ensure all employees are receiving the maximum benefits possible from their retirement investment opportunities.
 This includes rolling out auto-enrollment and auto-escalation for elective deferral contributions to ensure that all who are eligible can take advantage of these important saving tools.
 In addition, the college is exploring the addition of target date funds to provide expanded options for employees to ensure their investments are growing as much as possible over time.